Category Archives: Chol Q’ij – The Energies of the Days

 The number 10 is another number which demonstrates the connection between the sacred calendar and the human body.
 As five represents one hand, ten represents two hands coming together.
 This can be seen as the shaking of hands creating agreement between people.
 Ten is seen as a good number, a number of community and the laws of society, of acting in harmony.

 9 KanThe power of Kan has the ability to bring true wisdom, and enlighten those around it.
-Today, its combination with the number 9 highlights feminine wisdom in particular, and the wisdom which comes through life.
+Today, its combination with the number 9 highlights feminine wisdom in particular, and the wisdom of life.
 This is a day to ask for wisdom from the women around you.
 Their words may bring illumination and empowerment.

 The nawal Kan is associated with the body energy, the lightning in the blood.
 This energy empowers us physically and spiritually, enabling us to carry out our work and advance ourselves as we do so.
 We all carry it, and some actively engage with it to one degree or another.
 Whilst this energy can be useful, it can also be addictive.
 The ability to direct it at will, and the results it may bring, may mean that the power which is exercised becomes personalised.
 The desire for greater power ensues and the serpent’s hypnotic power draws the unwitting into manipulative illusions.